Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Aaron Gordon included, match up versus the Miami Heat at 8:30 PM ET on Thursday in the 2023 NBA Playoffs.
+The Denver Nuggets, Aaron Gordon included, will play at 8:00 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.

-In this article, we break down Gordon's available prop bets, providing stats to help you figure out the best wagers to make.
+If you'd like to place a wager on Gordon's props, we look at his available ones, providing some stats and trends, below.

 Aaron Gordon Prop Bets vs. the Heat